colabottles/toddl/about/index.md

 I'm also a big proponent of the front end web developer and the work they put into the web.
 That's another story.
 Front End Developers are programmers/developers no matter what kind of spin anyone tries to put on it.

 I currently work for a company as a Web Developer/Lead Support Technician.
 It's been over three years since I have been there.
-I am also available for work, relocation, and I am sharpening my skills int eh areas of JavaScript and User Experience.
+I am also available for work, relocation, and I am sharpening my skills in the areas of JavaScript and User Experience.

 I love to travel, write and read, go to web conferences, meet new people, and talk web.
 Lobster rolls from Maine are the best.